-- 15. Actions constituting fraud or corruption may include, but are not limited to: - any dishonest or fraudulent act against the council - forgery or alteration of any document or account belonging to the council • - forgery or alteration of a cheque, bank draft or any other financial document - misappropriation of funds, securities, supplies, or other assets - impropriety in the handling or reporting of money or financial transactions - profiteering as a result of insider knowledge of council activities - disclosing confidential and proprietary information to outside parties - destruction, removal or inappropriate use of records, furniture, fixtures and equipment - failure to declare an interest. - 16.
-Areas particularly susceptible to fraud are set out below with examples of fraudulent activity (the list is not exhaustive).
-Appendices A and B of the anti fraud and corruption response plan contain hints and signs to look out for that indicate that fraud or corruption may exist.
+- 13. Actions constituting fraud or corruption may include, but are not limited to: - any dishonest or fraudulent act against a council - forgery or alteration of any document or account belonging to a council - forgery or alteration of a cheque, bank draft or any other financial document - misappropriation of funds, securities, supplies, or other assets - impropriety in the handling or reporting of money or financial transactions - profiteering as a result of insider knowledge of council activities - disclosing confidential and proprietary information to outside parties - destruction, removal or inappropriate use of records, furniture, fixtures and equipment - failure to declare an interest. - 14.
+Areas particularly susceptible to fraud, bribery or corruption are set out below with examples of fraudulent activity (the list is not exhaustive).
+Appendices A and B of the anti-fraud, bribery or corruption response plan contain hints and signs to look out for that indicate that fraud or corruption may exist.

-Area Example of fraudulent activity Contracts Collusion with others during the tendering process Council tax People claiming single person discount when they are not entitled to Recruitment fraud Fictitious work history and/or references Abuse of position Falsification of records to cover up fraudulent activity such as stolen cash Travel claims False journeys claimed Inflated mileage Two employees claiming for a journey taken together
+Area Example of fraudulent activity Contracts Collusion with others during the tendering process Council tax People claiming single person discount when they are not entitled to Recruitment fraud Fictitious work history and/or references Abuse of position Falsification of records to cover up fraudulent activity such as stolen cash Travel claims False journeys claimed, inflated mileage or two employees claiming for a journey taken together Expense claims Claims submitted to the council(s) and/or a third party Cash receipts/ Accepting cash without receipting it or reimbursement sought petty cash for receipted but inappropriate expenditure Payroll Hours worked over-stated to take advantage of overtime for financial gain Ordering and Goods ordered for personal use payments Goods ordered from a specific supplier in return for some form of benefit Stocks and assets Unauthorised use of stationery Using council assets for personal use such as running a private business Timesheets Falsifying hours worked

-Area Example of fraudulent activity Expense claims Claims submitted to the council and a third party Cash receipts/petty cash Accepting cash without receipting it Reimbursement sought for receipted but inappropriate expenditure Payroll Hours worked over-stated to take advantage of annualised hours for financial gain Ordering and payments Goods ordered for personal use Goods ordered from a specific supplier in return for some form of benefit Stocks and assets Unauthorised use of stationery Using council assets for personal use such as running a private business Timesheets Falsifying hours worked Claiming to be sick but carrying out paid work elsewhere
+Claiming to be sick but carrying out paid work elsewhere